papplo/codeworks-solo-project/README.md

 ___

 ## Developers log
+June 12, 2018: Starting to abandon certain goals to be achieved for MVP: namely geolocation-to-city with google maps, upload images to server/ cdn and securing error reporting in app.
+This has been a massive project in terms of actions and goals, why the important thing is to scope down goals wight from the beginning.
+Next iteration of app could serve as more than just a prototype, with actual content tied to user location, timespan and interests.

 June 11, 2018: Adding cross-branch work to server-branch.
 Soon to merge into master.
  - Proved hard to maintain project goals intact, not stressed about outcome, but design is a painpoint and getting components to work without problems equally as time-consuming.
  - would rather have worked without such a big framework of ideas, to just test out main goal points: how to make a PWA.